VladimirZelenokor1/Introduction-To-Machine-Learning/Assignment 2/README.md

 After that, build a CNN model for image classification.

-Compare both models in terms of accuracy, number of parameters and speed of inference (the time the model takes to predict 50 samples).
+Compared both models in terms of accuracy, number of parameters and speed of inference (the time the model takes to predict 50 samples).

 I was working with the data in triple_mnist.zip for predicting 3-digit numbers writen in the image.
 Each image contains 3 digits similar to the following example (whose label is 039)